 The bottom line is this: WWE has the talent.
 They have a number of gifted performers who should be doing a whole hell-of-a-lot more than they are doing right now.
 If they keep holding down guys who are capable of more, for seemingly no good reason other than “they can,” they really are risking a lot with the injury-rate growing in recent months.

 At the end of the day, WWE is going to do what they are going to do.
-In the end, they'll likely be just fine.
-The only thing is -- they shouldn't be settling for just “fine.”
+In the end, they’ll likely be just fine.
+The only thing is — they shouldn’t be settling for just “fine.”
 Just because there’s no strong number two breathing down their neck, forcing them to deliver their best possible shows on a week-to-week basis, like they were forced to do during the Monday Night Wars, doesn’t mean they shouldn’t be trying to do that anyways.